 The Stages of Grief and Trauma

-Over the last few months I’ve really been hit with the way we process grief and how humans are so inherently compassionate, almost to a fault.
-Many of our Clients come to us having experienced extreme trauma, abuse, and harm, but rather than being upset with the situation the natural response for a human is to either fight, flight, or freeze.
+Over the last few months, I’ve really been hit with the way we process grief and how humans are so inherently compassionate, almost to a fault.
+Many of our clients come to us having experienced extreme trauma, abuse, and harm, but rather than being upset with the situation the natural response for a human is to either fight, flight, or freeze.
 Regardless of the story, most reactions are similar, and what I started noticing is that the missing link is often in our ability to connect to one or more of the stages of grief.

 I also noted when Clients are encouraged to express anger and denial they are able to move to acceptance more smoothly.
 This prompted me to look at my own interpersonal journey through a new lens.
-I decided to meditation on the stages of grief with regards to the dis-ease I had been experiencing in my daily life.
+I decided to meditate on the stages of grief with regards to the dis-ease I had been experiencing in my daily life.
 What I found was really amazing; for me, I was never able to really truly process the disbelief and anger that I had held onto from my trauma.
-By acknowledging it, naming and being with it, I was able to include the disbelief and anger in my wholeness.
+By acknowledging it, naming, and being with it, I was able to include disbelief and anger in my wholeness.

 This entire system works through the kosha bodies and can be a tremendous tool for healing when paired with intention and purpose.
 The kosha bodies are our energetic sheaths, and they contain our experience in the phenomenal world.
 When trauma occurs it enters either through the manamaya kosha or the anamaya kosha.
 If trauma occurs in the anamaya kosha, the physical body, there is more connection in the somatic tissue to the event, memories, and body’s autonomic reaction to the event.
-When trauma enters through the manamaya kosha it will eventually precipitate out into the body, but currently we do not know the mechanisms for how memory is storied in somatic tissue when there is not a physical trauma.
+When trauma enters through the manamaya kosha it will eventually precipitate out into the body, but currently, we do not know the mechanisms for how memory is stored in somatic tissue when there is not physical trauma.